bobanetwork/boba_legacy/boba_documentation/developer/developer-start.md

   * native [NFT bridging](../../packages/boba/contracts/contracts/bridges/README.md)
   * automatically relaying classical 7-day exit messages to L1 for you, rather than this being a separate step

-## Documentation

-Developer-focused documentation lives in [boba_documentation](../../boba_documentation) and within the service and contract sub-directories.

 ## Deploying standard contracts

 For most contracts, the deploy experience is exactly like deploying on Ethereum.
 You will need to have some ETH (or Rinkeby ETH) on Boba and you will have to change your RPC endpoint to either `https://mainnet.boba.network` or `https://rinkeby.boba.network`.
 That's it!